 - Real-time reporting is the obligation on taxpayers to transmit transactional data shortly after the issuance of the invoice.
 The data required can be extracted from the invoice, but the invoice itself does not need be transmitted to the tax authority.
 The taxpayers must comply with the requirement the same day (Hungary), or within a few days (Spain).

 - eInvoicing is a compliance system requiring taxpayers to issue a structured e-invoice for VAT purposes.
 ‘Structured’ means that the e-invoice must conform to a machine-readable standard, so that it can be automatically processed.
 The e-invoice as a whole, or a set of data therefrom, must then be transmitted to the tax authority, prior to its issuance, as it takes place, or shortly thereafter.
 The taxpayer may be able to send the e-invoice directly to its customers while sharing it with the tax authority (no-clearance eInvoicing).
 Alternatively, the taxpayer may be required to go through the tax authority first, either to obtain a preliminary authorization, or by using a central IT platform, which, in turn, delivers the e-invoice to the customer (clearance eInvoicing), like the Italian model.
+There is an international standard for eInvoicing, called PEPPOL*.
+However countries can also introduce different standards.

 Be prepared for the future of digital reporting